West Coast (SA)

 West Coast is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering projected demographic shifts, a population increase just below the median of regional areas across the nation is expected for West Coast (SA), with an expected growth of 279 persons to 2041 based on the latest population numbers, recording a gain of 7.7% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using weighted aggregation from LGA to SA2 levels.
+Projected demographic shifts indicate a population increase just below the median of regional areas nationally by 2041, with West Coast expected to grow by 279 persons, recording a total gain of 7.3% over 17 years.

 Frequently Asked Questions - Population